 5. We became a goldmine for HR recruiters:

 There is an economic difference between the developed countries and developing countries.
 This makes labour in developing countries much cheaper.
 As a result post reforms a lot of Indian’s could provide services to developed countries.
 Add to this the IT boom that created multiple jobs in the Software, BPO, KPO, LPO sectors.
 As a result, more jobs were created for Indians.
 All this only brought in more foreign exchange in our country and helped reduce our Balance of Payments (difference in payments made to and received from other countries) situation.

 6. Our banking & telecom system got more competitive:

 When more players enter a playing field, the fight amongst them gets heated.
-Similarly when the banking sector was opened up to private players, the public banks started becoming more efficient with their work.
+Similarly, when the banking sector was opened up to private players, the public banks started becoming more efficient with their work.
 This happened in the telecom sector as well.
-Initially this was a government sector.
+Initially, this was the government sector.
 But once it was privatized it has resulted in increased competition giving consumers the best deals ever.
 (Example Jio vs Airtel vs Vodafone).